MarkVilludo/translations/README.md

    ```bash
    docker exec translation-api php artisan key:generate
    ```
 8. Run migrations and seed database:
    ```bash
    docker exec translation-api php artisan migrate:fresh --seed
    ```

+9. Check the users table and use for login (if needed), the password is `password` only for now.
-9. Use Postman collection to test the API.
+10. Import Postman collection from root folder to test the API.

 ## Technical Decisions and Design Choices